-Amendment C228 was on exhibition from Thursday 24 October 2019 to Friday 6 December 2019.
+Amendment C228 was on exhibition from 24 October 2019 to 6 December 2019.

-Any person affected by an amendment is entitled to make a submission.
+Any person who may be affected by an amendment may make a submission.

 The Planning Panel is appointed by the Minister for Planning.
-All submitters can present and be heard at a public hearing.
+All submitters can be heard at the public hearing.
 The Planning Panel then provides a report with recommendations to the Minister for Planning and Council.

 We provide dates and details of Planning Panel Hearings to those who make a submission.

 Council resolved to refer the submissions to an independent Planning Panel for consideration at the Council meeting on 17 February 2020.

 A Planning Panel Hearing was held on 4 May 2020.